 More recipes to try if you like spicy tuna

-If you like the sound of this this crispy rice with Spicy Tuna, you will love my Spicy Salmon Bowls which is another one of my go-tos when I want a quick and easy supper that packs a punch in the flavour department (you can also make it vegan-friendly by using tofu instead of salmon and using vegan mayonnaise and maple syrup in the drizzle).
-If you want to stick with sashimi-style dishes, my Salmon Crudo is so light and refreshing - and looks seriously impressive.
-I warn you, it is so good.
+I also love making my Spicy Salmon Bowls which is another one of my go-tos when I want a quick and easy supper that packs a punch in the flavour department or my Salmon Crudo is so light and refreshing - and looks seriously impressive.
+Or try Crispy Rice Paper Rolls with Spicy Tuna.

 I would love love LOVE if you could leave a review in the comments… I love hearing what you thought, any changes you made, the stories behind what made you try my recipes.
 Also, if you share a photo on instagram, please tag me @desertislanddishes, it makes my day to see you making my creations!